 2014, Middle Temple

-Phil prides himself on being able to deliver the expertise demanded of the Bar, layered with the touch, diligence and understanding carried over from his years as a solicitor.
+Throughout all these roles Phil prides himself on delivering the expertise demanded of the Bar, layered with the diligence, touch and understanding carried over from his years as a solicitor.

 Nine St John Street Chambers 'Brochure Creator'.
 From here you are able to create a personlised PDF of profiles you have viewed while browsing the site, you can then download your brochure as a PDF to use on your PC, Tablet or print a hard copy.